heisenware/vrpc-js/README.md

 ## Design Goals

-**Integration Speed** vrpc's most important goal is to provide C/C++ code to other languages (currently *Node.js*) without having to write any bindings or having to touch any of the existing code.
+**Integration Speed** vrpc's most important goal is to provide C/C++ code to other languages (currently *Node.js* and *Python*) without having to write any bindings or having to touch any of the existing code.

 **Completeness** Any C++ function with any signature, including callbacks and custom data-types can be bound.
 Return values and exceptions are properly